psocha/psocha.github.io/book-summaries/the-story-of-earth.md

 Earth's atmosphere now contained oxygen for the first time, though initially it was only a fraction of a percent.
 Even at small concentrations, oxygen's extreme reactivity had profound effects on Earth.
 Oxygen-intolerant life could now only live in oxygen-free areas such as the deep oceans or underground.
-Surface-level rocks got oxidized and Earth's still-barren continents turned from a granite grey to a Mars-like red.
+Surface-level rocks got oxidized, turning Earth's still-barren continents from a granite grey to a Mars-like red.
 The diversity of Earth's rocks and minerals skyrocketed; Earth now has about 4500 known types of minerals, about two-thirds of which are not known to exist anywhere else.

 After the initial shock of the Great Oxidation Event, Earth entered a period of remarkable stability.